hsegnitz/soarce-qa.github.io/index.md

 ## Introduction

-SOARCE is a combination of a web application and a composer package that aims to bring clarity into the fog of legacy applications that have any combination of the following flaws: undocumented or wrongfully documented source, no unit tests, heavy use of global and/or static variables, magic methods, hooks, ... and since we liked the challenge, applications that are split into (micro)services.
+SOARCE is a duo of a web application and a composer package that aims to bring clarity into the fog of legacy PHP applications that have any combination of the following flaws:
+* undocumented source - or worse, outdated documentation
+* close to no unit tests or integration tests
+* heavy use of global and/or public static variables magic methods, hooks,
+* ... and since we liked the challenge, applications that are split into (micro)services.

+Facing these issues, you are often left with the task of mapping out the landscape yourself.
+Maybe you have an End2End test suite at hand, but that doesn't help much on it's own.

+This is where SOARCE can be of help.
+With minimal effort, this tool can be set up to

 With SOARCE, for most cases, all you need to do is install one dev-requirement into each of your services or applications, make sure xdebug is available in their docker containers and then fire up and config the main SOARCE application.
-Our goal was to make this as minimal invasive as possible..
+Our goal was to make this as minimal invasive as possible.

 After doing so, you will be able to run any integration or end-to-end test suite and have SOARCE automatically gather and analyse a lot of helpful information in real time in the background: